Esri/hub-ready-apps/README.md

 Building a mobile friendly application should be considered a requirement if your goal is to reach anyone with internet access.

-## i18n
+## Localized

 Besides making it more likely that your application could be deployed in more than one location, providing translations for languages other than english broadens the reach of your application _within_ a city by including a more diverse collection of stakeholders.

-Open source frameworks like Dojo and JQuery have provided tooling to help internationalize applications for many years.
+Open source frameworks like Dojo and JQuery have provided tooling to help create [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) applications for many years.
 These days there are compact framework agnostic options like [Polyglot](https://github.com/airbnb/polyglot.js) as well.

 ## Data Citation